joinpursuit/Pursuit-Core-Web/advanced_or_misc/recaptcha_protect_your_sites/README.md

 * ⚠️ Once you have fully integrated reCAPTCHA and deployed remember to remove `localhost` from your domains settings, otherwise an bad user running on localhost will be able to abuse your site.

-### 3. Install and set up `react-google-recaptcha` in the client
+### 3. Install and set up `react-google-recaptcha` in the Client

 The package we will use to integrate reCAPTCHA in our react apps is [`react-google-recaptcha` 📘](https://github.com/dozoisch/react-google-recaptcha).

-Install it in your client with:
+Install it in your Client with:

 ```
 npm install --save react-google-recaptcha